 Article schema establishes content credibility signals AI systems evaluate.

 According to Wellows' AI SEO analysis, Article schema with proper author attribution creates E-E-A-T signals that AI systems use when selecting authoritative sources.
-The author, publisher, and dateModified fields are particularly important for AI trust evaluation.
+The author, publisher, and dateModified fields are particularly important for AI trust evaluation when implementing generative engine optimization geo services.

 Essential Article schema fields: